GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 ### Terraform Cloud ☁️ vs Terraform Enterprise

+* Terraform Enterprise is offered as a private installation, whereas Terraform Cloud is available as a hosted service at [https://app.terraform.io](https://app.terraform.io/) (SaaS)
 * All the features of Terraform Cloud ☁️ and Terraform Enterprise are the same except additional features in Terraform Enterprise are audit logging, SAML single sign-on, private instance with no limits etc. SAML Single sign on- Terraform Enterprise supports SAML 2.0, And it works with a variety of identity providers.

 > * [Terraform Cloud](https://developer.hashicorp.com/Terraform/intro/Terraform-editions#Terraform-cloud) is HashiCorp's Terraform SaaS.